Shashwat-05/Jennkins-with-docker/README.md

 ##### About the files in the repo

-**Jenkinsfile** - contains the declarative groovy script to create a multi-pipeline **Dockerfile** - contains blueprint for the node application from build to run state **docker-compose.yml** - contains the compose code for all three containers to launch them **app** - directory contains the web application's code running in node container
+**Jenkinsfile** - contains the declarative groovy script to create a multi-pipeline

+**Dockerfile** - contains blueprint for the node application from build to run state

+**docker-compose.yml** - contains the compose code for all three containers to launch them

+**app** - directory contains the web application's code running in node container

+**.env** - contains the environment variables used by docker-compose file